 He was a framer of Alabama's first constitution, was twice a candidate for Governor on the Whig ticket, and served as President of the Alabama Senate for 5 terms.

 He died on September 29, 1856 and is buried here at his beloved "Walnut Grove".

 Erected 2002 by the Limestone Co.
 Historical Society and Athens/Limestone Tourism Council.

 Location.
 34° 48.156′ N, 86° 48.268′ W. Marker is near Capshaw, Alabama, in Limestone County.
 Marker is on Nick Davis Road (County Road 44) half a mile west of Sanderson Road (County Road 127), on the left when traveling west.
+Marker is due south, and within sight, of the Limestone County prison.
 Touch for map.
-Marker is due south, and within sight, of the Limestone County prison.
-Marker is at or near this postal address: 29078 Nick Davis Rd., Capshaw AL 35742, United States of America.
+Marker is at or near this postal address: 29078 Nick Davis Rd, Capshaw AL 35742, United States of America.
+Touch for directions.

 Other nearby markers.
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Limestone County Tornado Memorial (approx. 4.7 miles away); Ford's Chapel United Methodist Church (approx. 5 miles away); White Hall (approx. 5.7 miles away); Cambridge (approx. 6 miles away); Cotton Hill (approx. 7.3 miles away); Lee Mansion (approx. 7˝ miles away); James Henry Bibb (approx. 7.6 miles away); Pension Row (approx. 7.9 miles away).